international employment law firm alliance L&E Global

 Modern Awards and Enterprise Agreements

 An award is a legal instrument that operates with the force of legislation and imposes obligations on employers in relation to minimum wages and conditions of employment for employees in an industry or occupation.
 Awards cover conditions, which include rates of pay, penalty rates, overtime and allowances.
-Awards apply in addition to the NES (see paragraphs below).
+Awards apply in addition to the National Employment Standards (see paragraphs below).

 In recent years, the award system in Australia has undergone a process of award modernisation.
 This resulted in the replacement of thousands of awards in Australia by a system of 122 modern awards, which came into effect on 1 January 2010.